NUCAR-DEV/Hetero-Mark/README.md

 * Advanced Encryption Standard (AES) - The program takes plaintext as input and encrypts it using a given encryption key.
 Our implementation uses a key size of 256 bits.
-The AES algorithm is comprised of many rounds, that ultimately turn plaintext into cipher-text.
-Each round has multiple processing steps that include AddRoundKey, SubBytes, ShiftRows and MixColumns.
+The AES algorithm is comprised of many rounds that ultimately turn plaintext into ciphertext.
+Each round has multiple processing steps that include AddRoundKey, SubBytes, ShiftRows , and MixColumns.
 Key bits must be expanded using a precise key expansion

-* Background Extraction (BE) - An useful algorithm in video and image processing, background extraction algorithms usually create a background model based on static components of the frame.
+* Background Extraction (BE) - A useful algorithm in video and image processing, background extraction algorithms usually create a background model based on static components of the frame.
 Our implementation uses a Running Gaussian Average, and takes an input video file and extracts